 On October 15, 1956, the Reference Manual for the Programming Language FORTRAN – The IBM Mathematical Formula Translating System – was published.
-It is considered the very first high-level programming language.
+It is considered the very first commercially available high-level programming language.
 FORTRAN was developed at IBM under the guidance of John W. Backus to develop a more practical alternative to assembly language for programming their IBM 704 mainframe computer.
 FORTRAN became to dominate the area of numerical programming early on and has been in continual use for over half a century in computationally intensive areas such as numerical weather prediction, finite element analysis, computational fluid dynamics, computational physics and computational chemistry.

 The Story of FORTRAN

 The story of FORTRAN begins in late 1953, when computer scientist John W. Backus submitted a proposal to his superiors at IBM to develop a more practical alternative to assembly language for programming their IBM 704 mainframe computer.
 If you are not a programmer, you have to know that programming in assembly language means to break an abstract programming problem down into machine instructions.
 Thus, blowing up simple algorithmic tasks to complex problems, which are rather hard to manage and to maintain.
 Moreover, assembly language depends always on the computer’s architecture and thus, programs written in assembly language won’t be able to be shared among several different computers.
 Therefore, soon the idea of a high-level programming language came up, raising the tedious task of programming to a more abstract level, and enabling programs to be generally portable across multiple architectures.
 To achieve this, higher-level programming languages must be (automatically) translated into machine instructions with the help of a special program called interpreter or compiler.

 “God is Real, unless declared Integer.”
 (J. Allan Toogood, FORTRAN programmer)